 Check the URL

-Hackers know this for a fact and use the URL similar to your website to redirect them to malicious websites without the user’s knowledge.
+Hackers know this for a fact and use a URL similar to your website to redirect them to malicious websites without the user’s knowledge.
+You must have read about similar URLs that are scamming people by pretending to be legitimate.

 -